Which washing machine brand?

 Choosing the best Miele washing machine

-All Miele washing machines have cottons and synthetics cycles, but if you're after a specific type of cycle – which might be anything from a delicates to a sports program – then make sure to really look into the technical specifications for individual models.
+All Miele washing machines have cottons and synthetics cycles, but if you're after a specific type of cycle – which might be anything from a delicates to a sports program – then make sure you really look into the technical specifications for individual models.